 Applications of DNA Fingerprinting

-DNA fingerprinting is a widely used molecular techniques and has wide range of applications in different fields.
-Forensic analysis and determination of ancestral origin are the main area of its applications.
+DNA fingerprinting is a widely used molecular technique with wide applications in different fields.
+Forensic analysis and determination of ancestral origin are the main areas of its applications.
 Following are some of the applications of DNA fingerprinting:

 - To study the evolutionary relationship by analyzing the similar sequence between the individual.